digiaonline/react-boilerplate/docs/README.md

 # Documentation

-Here you can read about our coding conventions, best practices and more.
+Here you can read about our coding conventions, best practices, tools and more.

 **Note:** This documentation is work in progress.